slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Guilt is society’s voice speaking in your head." (...)
 "Self-esteem is just the reputation you have with yourself.
 You’ll always know." (...)
 "Ego is false confidence, self-respect is true confidence." (...)
+"Seek validation through creation, not through appreciation." (...)
 "You are a story you tell yourself."
 -- Naval Ravikant*

 > *"Self-confidence is the memory of success."
 -- David Storey*

+> *"Out of your vulnerabilities will come your strength."
+-- Sigmund Freud*

 ### How to overcome shame and grow confidence?